sandrajsalomone/docs/docs/products/networking/global-loadbalancer/_index.md

 ## High-Availability, Performance and Scalability

 **High Availabilty:** Akamai Global Load Balancer has built-in failover and customizable failover preferences.
+It's designed to manage high traffic volumes without any degradation to user experience.

 **Performance:** Based on load and distance, Akamai Cloud identifies and selects the fastest routing for best performance.
 The Layer 7 Akamai Global Load Balancer offloads connections closer to the end user so that round-trip time and time to first byte is improved when compared to not using the load balancer.

 **Scalability:** Load balancers scale applications and add flexibility by allowing you to add or remove machines that are identically configured to serve your application or perform a task.
 The load balancer routes your traffic to one of the identically configured machines based on the settings that you have configured.
-Each Layer 7 Akamai Global Load Balancer route up to 1,000,000 concurrent connections
+Each Global Load Balancer can support up to 1,000,000 concurrent connections.

 ## Health Checks
 Traffic is only routed to healthy backends.
 Passive health checks happen on every request.
 You can configure active health checks based on your application or service.
 If the target becomes unfit, the load balancer moves traffic away from the unhealthy target.
 When a new target is added, Akamai Global Load Balancer tests the fitness of the target to verify the target is active, and ready to support large traffic spikes.